Sleep Apnea

 Related Cosmetic Surgery

-If you snore, first of all you should not rule out that you may suffer from a more serious health condition called sleep apnoea.
+If you snore, first of all, you should not rule out that you may suffer from a more serious health condition called sleep apnoea.
 It is more commonly known by the US spelling – apnea.
-People with sleep apnea actually stop breathing for brief periods of time (usually 10-20 seconds) whilst asleep.
+People with sleep apnea stop breathing for brief periods (usually 10-20 seconds) whilst asleep.

 Sleep apnea often results in feelings of excessive tiredness during the day and the ability to reach deep, restorative sleep stages is impaired.
 Other warning signs of sleep apnea are often noticed by bed partners and include loud snoring and making snorting or choking sounds at night.

-There are three types of sleep apnea, Central Sleep Apnea (CSA), Obstructive Sleep Apnea (OSA), and Mixed Sleep Apnea ( i.e. both Central Sleep Apnea and Obstructive Sleep Apnea).
+There are three types of sleep apnea, Central Sleep Apnea (CSA), Obstructive Sleep Apnea (OSA), and Complex Sleep Apnea (Mixed Sleep Apnea).
+We are only able to help in cases of Obstructive Sleep Apnea.

 This is the most common category of sleep disordered breathing.